 Why Major in English?

-The future for English grads looks bright.
+The future for English grads looks bright, with many career opportunities.
 Employers, more than ever, want candidates who possess strong writing and communication skills.

-In fact, a recent issue of Cascade, the magazine of the UO College of Arts & Sciences, highlighted how a recruiter for a financial services company was looking for English majors to join his organization.
-He had this to say:The ideal skill set for the position is someone who had majored in English literature – a student who has read about life and its seasons, who is a rigorous and adaptable thinker, who is a good communicator.
-That kind of person is able to approach problems in a way that someone who is only technically trained cannot.
+"The ideal skill set for the position is someone who had majored in English literature – a student who has read about life and its seasons, who is a rigorous and adaptable thinker, who is a good communicator.
+That kind of person is able to approach problems in a way that someone who is only technically trained cannot."

-Studying language and literature via our revamped English major not only allows you to gain a deep historical understanding of culture, history, and prose from across the globe, but also the expertise to interpret new modes of reading in our digital age.
+Studying language and literature not only allows you to gain a deep historical understanding of culture, history, and prose from across the globe, but also the expertise to interpret new modes of reading in our digital age.

 Want to learn more?
 Send us an email to learn more about studying English at the University of Oregon.